Benefits

 There is no holiday pay on this benefit.

-The Tax Administration has assessed that 17 percent tax on child pensions will be sufficient for most people, regardless of whether it is a parent, guardian, or the child themselves who receives the payment.
+The Tax Administration has assessed that 17 percent tax on children’s pensions will be sufficient for most people, regardless of whether it is a parent, guardian, or the child themselves who receives the payment.

 You can find more information here: Children and young people who have their own income or wealth - The Norwegian Tax Administration